jumpnow/jumpnowtek-site/_posts/2020-03-15-Raspberry-Pi-4-64bit-Systems-with-Yocto.md

 This post is about building 64-bit Linux systems for [Raspberry Pi][rpi] 4 boards using software from the [Yocto Project][Yocto].

 Yocto is a set of tools for building a custom embedded Linux distribution.
 The systems are usually targeted for a particular application such as a commercial product.

-If you are looking to build a general purpose development system with access to pre-built packages, I suggest you stick with a more user-friendly distribution like [Raspbian][raspbian].

 Yocto uses what it calls **meta-layers** to define the configuration.
 Within each meta-layer are recipes, classes and configuration files that support the primary build tool, a python app called **bitbake**.